microsoft/vscode-docs/docs/remote/troubleshooting.md

 The Docker CLI only supports using your Docker ID, so using your email to sign in can cause problems.
 See Docker [issue #935](https://github.com/docker/hub-feedback/issues/935#issuecomment-300361781) for details.

-As a workaround, use your Docker ID to sign into Docker rather than your email.
+As a workaround, use your Docker ID to sign in to Docker rather than your email.

 ### High CPU utilization of Hyperkit on macOS